-In the event that Mr. Walbrecht's or Mr. Kuehne's respective employment is terminated by the Company without "cause" (as defined in the Walbrecht Employment Agreement or the Kuehne Employment Agreement), the applicable executive will, subject to the provisions of his employment agreement, generally be entitled to receive an amount equal to one year of his base salary and reimbursement of any COBRA premium payments made by the applicable executive during such one-year period, in each case payable in accordance with the Company's normal payroll practices.
+In the event that Mr. Kuehne's employment is terminated by the Company without "cause" (as defined in the Kuehne Employment Agreement), he will, subject to the provisions of his employment agreement, generally be entitled to receive an amount equal to one year of his base salary and reimbursement of any COBRA premium payments made him during such one-year period, in each case payable in accordance with the Company's normal payroll practices.
 In addition, all granted but unvested stock options and all unvested restricted stock will immediately vest.